How to create a Webflow Footer for a professional site in 2025?

 • Improve the hierarchy of content for search engines.

-d) Add elements of trust
+d) Add elements of trust in your footer

 The certifications, awards or testimonies included in the footer reassure visitors and strengthen your credibility.

-2. Creating a footer in Webflow
+2. Creating a Webflow Footer

 Need help designing a footer on Webflow?